Next Lesson - Malignant Breast Disease

 Fibroadenomas are the most common benign tumour of the breast and occur at any age, but more prominently under the age of 30.

-They are intralobular stromal tumours, formed by a proliferation of both stromal and epithelial elements – this is key for it to be a fibroadenoma.
-They are classified as benign lesions as only hyperplasia of the tissue occurs rather than metaplasia as in a true neoplasm.
+They are intralobular stromal tumours, formed by a proliferation of both stromal and epithelial elements - this is key for it to be a fibroadenoma.
+They are classified as benign tumours, representing a benign neoplastic proliferation of stromal and epithelial tissue.

 There are frequently multiple and bilateral lesions in these women, and present as smooth, round, non-tender and highly mobile masses with regular borders on ultrasound scans or mammograms.